Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

 </configuration>
 ```

 The `AspNetCoreModule` is supported in both IIS or IIS Express.
-The `AspNetCoreModuleV2` module (default after .Net Core 2.2) is only supported in IIS or IIS Express when running with `hostingModel` set to `OutOfProcess` (default when unset).
+The `AspNetCoreModuleV2` module (the default after .Net Core 2.2) is only supported in IIS or IIS Express when running with `hostingModel` set to `OutOfProcess` (the default when unset).

-The `hostingModel` option can be changed using either of these two directives:
+You can change the `hostingModel` option with either of these two directives:

 ```xml
 <!-- web.config -->